franzinc/aftpd/readme.txt

 3. Security notes

 Since this FTP server is written in Common Lisp, it should be free of buffer overflows.
-None of the foreign functions used fill in any variable-sized buffers so things should be safe on that front as well.
+None of the used foreign functions populate any variable-sized buffers so things should be safe on that front as well.
 One target of attack may be the conversions.
 Bugs in conversion programs could lead to security compromises.
 For example, gzip-1.2.4